fmquaglia/manual/docs/concepts.md

 ### Users

-Users of a space can perform actions, limited by their role.
+Users of a space include admins and members.

 #### Roles

-Nones can do nothing by default.

-Members can create, edit, and run programs.
+Members can create programs with full access to these programs.

-Admins are members who can also add members and change their role.
+Admins have full access to every program in a space and can add members to a space.

+Guests and members can interact with a program accrding to their access level.

+##### Access Levels

+View access allows a user to view the source code.

+Run access allows a user to run a program.

+Full access allows a user to do as they please with a program, including viewing, running, configuring and setting permissions on this program.

 <br>
 <br>